 - Production Orders linked to Sales Orders

-Jobs in Business Central has a few advantages over Production Management for the Job Shop.
+If this is the case for you then Jobs in Business Central will work best.
+It has a few advantages over Production Management for job shop manufacturing.
 First - it is part of Essentials, not Premium.
 This makes it less expensive.

-Most Job Shops have more machines and equipment than qualified workers, so the scheduling of machines is a lot less important than the scheduling of workers.
+Most Job Shops, or machine shops, have more machines (drill presses, grinding machines, etc) than qualified workers, so the scheduling of machines less important than the scheduling of workers.
 The Business Central Jobs module works well when the resource is a worker, not a machine.